 - Group Facilitation

 - Outdoor Recreation

 In addition to classroom-based learning, most Outdoor Recreation Leadership students also act as trip leaders and teacher’s assistants as a result of their participation in Directed Field Experience.

-Formal articulation agreements have been developed with a variety of institutions including Southern Oregon University, CSU Chico, Humboldt State University, San Jose State University, and Western State College of Colorado.
+Formal articulation agreements have been developed with a variety of institutions including Southern Oregon University, CSU Chico, Cal Poly Humboldt, San Jose State University, and Western Colorado University.

 Student Learning Outcomes: